TOAST-DOCS/TOAST-Cloud/en/public-api/partner-api.md

 | header.resultCode | Integer | Result code (for success) |
 | header.resultMessage | String | Result message |

-!!! warning "API Response Field Extensibility"
+!!! danger "API Response Field Extensibility"
     API Responses may contain additional fields not specified below.
 Be careful that new fields are added and no error occurs.